Events and webhooks

 It is also possible for you to manage your event subscriptions using our API.

-Our Signicat Events Management API reference documentation contains information about available endpoints and properties, in addition to sample requests and responses.
+To learn about how to do this, see our Signicat Events Management API reference documentation.
+It contains information about available endpoints and properties, in addition to sample requests and responses.